Seafood & Specialty Foods

 As an entrepreneurial tribe, Nisqually runs several successful businesses and has grown to be one of Thurston County’s largest employers.

-She Nah Nam Seafood works with several distributors to sell its products at convenience stores and casinos throughout the NW.
+She Nah Nam Seafood works with several distributors to sell its products at convenience stores and casinos throughout the northwest.
 We are constantly exploring opportunities to expand our reach, including to consumers across the country.

 She Nah Nam